-Purina Dog Chow is one of the best-known and recognizable dog food brands in the United States.
-Dog Chow was originally launched in 1957 and despite being sold for over 60 years, its popularity is not fading.
+Dog Chow is one of the best-known and recognizable dog food brands in the United States.
+Dog Chow was originally launched in 1957, and despite being sold for over 60 years, its popularity is not fading.

+What makes Dog Chow appealing to most of its customers is its price.
 The brand is one of the most affordable dog food brands available and is often sold at large retail stores like Walmart or Target.
-A large 40+ pound bag of Dog Chow can often be sold for as little as 20 dollars.

 Purina Dog Chow Product Range